Did you know the average cost of replacing a roof is over $7,000? Practice active roof maintenance!

 If you see those pretty icicles hanging off your gutters time to get rid of the build-up ASAP, if the gutters get filled with ice they can become weak because they aren’t able to hold the weight, which can cause them to tear away from your house.

-If the gutters tear away the repair bill that will come with it won’t be pretty.
+When the gutters tear away the repair bill that will come with it won’t be pretty.
 Get rid of ice buildup at the first sign of formation to keep the gutters clean, strong and working.

 Another option is to hire a professional to clean the gutters thoroughly.